chadmcox/AzureADPoSh/PIM/Privileged Admin Groups Examples.md

-## Here are some examples on how to use PowerShell and Privilaged Admin Groups
+## Here are some examples on how to use PowerShell and Privileged Admin Groups

 * Retrieve the objectid of the group you want to work with:
 ```